 IMPACT Academy FAQ

-What are Impact Academies?
+What are impact academies?

 • Impact Academies are committed students cohorts led by faculty, staff and community partners that work together to complete meaningful work for the community.
 There can be multiple projects within each Academy focusing on different areas of need in the community (LJA, local, national, global).
 These projects can be ongoing over multiple semesters or even years, or serve a specific need that appears at any given time; additionally, sometimes an entire Academy can collaborate on a single large project.